Places for Rehabilitation Care

 Rehabilitation registered nurses (RNs) have special knowledge and skills so they can provide care for you and assist you in gaining and keeping your maximum abilities.
 The rehabilitation nurse directs and supervises other members of the nursing staff, such as nursing assistants, patient care technicians (PCTs), and licensed practical nurses (LPNs), who may provide much of your daily care.

 The rehabilitation nurse works with you and your family to develop your rehabilitation goals.
 When your goals have been identified, the rehabilitation nurse develops and manages your individual nursing care plan, instructs you in proper ongoing self-care, and helps you take steps to improve or maintain your health.
 The rehabilitation nurse provides teaching and resource materials specific to your individual needs and also reinforces any teaching done by other specialists and therapists.
 In addition, the rehabilitation nurse is your advocate and participates in rehabilitation healthcare team meetings to offer input into the decision making related to your daily care.
+Rehabilitation registered nurses also function as a care coordinator to connecting other team members and developing an individualize plan of care.

 Restorative Nurse